Cooking is one of Eileen's passions, and she hopes that you'll try out her recipes and enjoy them.

 - Bake in the centre of your oven for 35-40 minutes.
 Remove when a toothpick will come out of the cake cleanly.

 - Place the tin on a wire rack to cool for 10-15 minutes.

-- While this is cooling zest the rest of your lemon and place in a bowl, now roll the lemon backwards and forwards with the flat of your hand and this will mean the juice will come out easier, add the juice from your lemon to the zest and add the 4ozs of Caster Sugar, stir gently and it will form a lemon water icing.
+- While this is cooling, zest the rest of your lemon and place in a bowl.
+Roll the lemon backwards and forwards on the table with the flat of your hand and then juice.
+Add the juice from your lemon to the zest and add 4 ounces of caster sugar—Stir gently and it will form a lemon water icing.

-- Leave the cake to cool for an hour (this is the hard bit) this gives time for the sponge to soak up all the icing and for the icing on the top to harden.
+- Leave the cake to cool for an hour—this gives time for the sponge to soak up all the icing and for the icing on the top to harden.

-I just love cutting through that crisp lemon topping and that first bite and lemony hit is unbelievably good, and I always opt for the end pieces, more crunch for your bite.
+I just love cutting through that crisp lemon topping, and that first bite and lemony hit is unbelievably good.
+I always opt for the end pieces—more crunch for your bite.

 I hope you'll all give this recipe a try.
 It is so easy, and I'd love to hear what you all think of my recipe.